A New York City Criminal Attorney Explains Kidnapping

 KIDNAPPING is a complex criminal offense.
 Typically, kidnapping is the taking of another person against their will and holding them in unlawful confinement.
 Kidnapping could be for the purpose of ransom or political maneuvering.
 So-called “traditional” kidnapping is the smallest percentage of kidnapping offenses in the United States.
 The majority of kidnapping cases involve the taking of your own child across regional or state lines outside the agreed custody arrangement.
 If the child is competent and is not unhappy or agrees with their removal from the home or court arrangement then it is generally classified as “child abduction” instead of kidnapping.

 Basically, the crime of kidnapping New York has a very simple definition “anyone who abducts another person”.
 This is, however, a serious and complex charge as can be seen the related statutes listed below.
 Anyone who has been or suspects they will be charged with this crime needs the help of New York City kidnapping lawyer, who has a great deal of experience in the area of kidnapping and the related crimes.
-The Bukh Law Firm is the top rated in New York criminal defense.
+The Law Office of Bukh Law Firm, PLLC is the top rated in New York criminal defense.

 The form of kidnapping that most of us are familiar with, that of taking and restraining a person and then asking a third person or corporation for ransom is actually a rare form of the usual kidnapping cases seen in New York.
 This form of kidnapping may even rise to a federal crime and have a terrorism component.

-Kidnapping Attorney is a Must If You’re Charged
+Kidnapping Attorney is a Must If You’ve been Charged

 Listed below are the New York penal statutes which apply to kidnapping and the associated crimes of unlawful imprisonment: